Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 <img src="https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/04_smileyface.png" width="500" alt="Image of Voice Command Demo Reel with Smiley Face displayed">

-Here is a YouTube of this project in operation.
+Below is a pointer to a YouTube of this project in operation.
-- At the time this was recorded, I was still using a UART interface protocol for the Voice Control Module.
+- At the time this YouTube was recorded, I was still using a UART interface protocol for the Voice Control Module.
 - I later decided that the communications worked a bit better if I used the I2C interface protocol for this module.
 - The actual usage of the circuit and code doesn't change depending on which interface protocol is used.
   - More info regarding the I2C interface protocol can be found later in this section.